What are preLists?

 preLists are curated lists of preprints covering one of two different themes: either preprints on a specific topic, or preprints which have been presented at a scientific meeting.

 The preList initiative is complementary to that of preLights.
 One of the main aims of preLights is to help scientists navigate the ever-increasing abundance of preprint literature.
-But while preLights is continually updated with new posts, this represents only a fraction of the new studies posted on preprint repositories. preLists allow us to cover an even wider selection of interesting new work on a specific research area, be that cell migration, fibroblasts or even research focused around bats.
+But while preLights is continually updated with new posts, this represents only a fraction of the new studies posted on preprint repositories. preLists allow us to highlight an even wider selection of interesting new work – either within a specific research area or covering a larger research field.
 We encourage preList curators to periodically update their preLists with relevant new preprints, meaning that subject-specific preLists are a great resource for staying on top of new research.

 You do not need to be a registered preLighter to be able to curate a preList.
 Any researcher who would like to make a new preList – either focusing on their topic-of-interest or of research presented at a meeting – is able to do so by registering on preLights and following the instructions detailed here.